b-lukaszuk/julia_luzne_zadanka/experiment1/contents/julia_first_encounter.md

 > ...

-Click the 'begin .. end' hyperlink so that Pluto can fix it for you (again, Pluto tries to protect you from putting more than one logical piece of code into a cell which sometimes may cause problems).
+Click the 'begin .. end' hyperlink (`Wrap all code in a begin ... end block.`) so that Pluto can fix it for you (again, Pluto tries to protect you from putting more than one logical piece of code into a cell which sometimes may cause problems).

 Now, You now what to do when you encounter that problem (I'm a bit lazy, I may not write the `begin ... end` everywhere throughout this book).